mangoseller/ParameterPGD/README.md

 **decay_control**: `5.275×10⁸`

-The **α**-sharpness metric shows similar trends at a single scale, with **full_pgd** being slightly sharper overall.
-This again suggests a steep boundary in certain directions.
+The **α**-sharpness metric shows similar trends at a single scale, with **full_pgd** being slightly sharper overall - again suggestive of a steep boundaries in certain directions.

 ### Geometry & Noise Robustness

 These geometrical differences may help explain why **full_pgd** showed better invalid-recall and fewer performance drops under added noise.
 The lower valley asymmetry implies that small random parameter shifts (such as those induced by noisy gradients or noise in inputs) do not bounce the model into dramatically different loss regions.
-Consequently, the model more reliably maintains its abstention behavior on invalid inputs.
+Consequently, the model more reliably maintains its behavior on invalid inputs.
 Meanwhile, the **decay_control** model's high asymmetry and more uneven curvature can lead to larger variability when exposed to noise or adversarial conditions.